SIMPLE (ENGLISH) WIKAPEDIA Wordlist for Spell Checking

 Add or confirm this line :

-English (Nimbabwe) will now be recognized as a language with spell checking capabilities.
+English (Ghana) will now be recognized as a language with spell checking capabilities.

-Configure the OOo text processor to recognize the language "English (Nimbabwe)" as either "Default"
+Configure the OOo text processor to recognize the language "English (Ghana)" as either "Default"

 or "For the current document only."